Are the unique values of your programs overlooked and underappreciated?

 Do you believe your organization is leveraging technology effectively to benefit learners?

-This article explains how IMS open standards and the Credential Engine's Credential Registry work together to support critical institutional and learner goals.
+This article explains how 1EdTech open standards and the Credential Engine's Credential Registry work together to support critical institutional and learner goals.

 The Move to Skills-Based Hiring